Sharly-Chess/sharly-chess.github.io/docs/player-databases/index.en.md

 ---
 layout: page
 title: Player databases
-permalink: /databases/
+permalink: /player-databases
-page_id: databases
+page_id: player-databases
 nav_order: 400
 ---

 # Player Databases

-When adding players to a tournament, you can search the **FIDE database** or any other player database provided by a federation via a [plugin]({% link docs/plugins/index.en.md %}).
+When adding players to a tournament, you can search the **FIDE players database** or any other player database provided by a federation via a [plugin]({% link docs/plugins/index.en.md %}).

-The FIDE database must be downloaded and installed locally before it can be used.
+The FIDE players database must be downloaded and installed locally before it can be used.
 Plugins may also provide additional databases that behave the same way, or they may add support for online player databases.

 ## Database Management